 SIM Cards – A reader tells us “there is a Claro store after exiting baggage claim.
 A SIM card with 8 gb for five days is $7 USD.”
 (June 2023)

 Video Games – Funtastico offers video games for children and adults.
 Location: Food Court, Third Level.

 Santo Domingo airport is served by the following airlines: Aeroméxico • Aeroméxico Connect • Air Antilles Express • Air Caraibes • Air Europa • Air France • American Airlines • Avianca • Avior Airlines • Caicos Express • Condor • Conviasa • Copa Airlines • Cubana Airlines • Delta Air Lines • Fly All Ways • Iberia • Intercaribbean Airways • JetBlue • Laser Airlines • Sky High Aviation • Spirit Airlines • Sunrise Airways • TUI • Turpial Airlines • United Airlines • Venezolana • Winair • Wingo.

 These car rental agencies offer service onsite, in the Arrivals Hall near the North Terminal: Amerirent • Avis • Budget • Dollar • Europcar • Hertz • Honda • Meta Rent-a-Car • National / Alamo • Nelly Rent-a-Car • Payless • Sixt • Thrifty.

-Taxis are readily available for hire in the ground transportation area of the airport.
+Taxis are readily available for hire in the ground transportation area.
 There are no meters, so negotiate a fare with the driver before starting your journey.
 For safety reasons, it’s highly recommended to pre-arrange your ride to and from the airport with a reputable taxi or tour company.
 Also available at the airport, shared-ride minivans offer an economical alternative to taxis.